pcal43/fastback/docs/usage.md

 /home/pcal/minecraft/saves/MyWorld-2022-10-02_10-11-12
 ```

 This will create a copy of your world as it was when that snapshot was made.

-Note that a restored snapshot is
-created as a *new* world in your `saves` directory; the files in the current world are never touched by `restore`.
+Note that files in the current world are never touched by `restore`; the restored snapshot is placed in either your `saves` directory (in singleplayer mode) or under your system temp directory (in server mode).
+In either case, the full path to restore location will be output when the command completes.

 To look at the restored snapshot, quit the current world and open the restored snapshot world.
+(In server mode, you'll have to manually copy
+the restored files from the location displayed at the end of the command).